Back to Academy

 BC Climate Action Tax Credit

-Quarterly payment to offset carbon tax costs:
+Quarterly payment to help offset carbon tax costs:

-• Adults: Up to $504/year
+• Adults: Up to $504/year ($126/quarter)

-• Children: Up to $126/year
+• Children: Up to $126/year ($31.50/quarter)

-• Income-tested (phases out at higher incomes)
+• Income-tested: Phases out at higher incomes

-Eligibility
+Eligibility Requirements

-• BC resident on December 31
+• BC resident on December 31 of the tax year

 • File tax return (even with no income)